 Kosovo profile - Media

-Television is the most popular medium.
-Most households have cable, meaning that domestic stations face strong competition from popular channels based in Albania.
+TV is the most popular medium.
+Of the 20 licensed stations, three broadcast nationally.
+Most homes have cable, meaning that Kosovo-based stations have strong competition from popular Albanian networks.

 Public broadcaster RTK was set up as an editorially independent service.
-There are scores of private radio stations.
-The Koha concern is the most powerful media group.
+Its flagship TV bulletin is a key news source.

-The constitution protects free expression, but the media are affected by political interference, corruption, and financial pressure, says US-based Freedom House.
+The constitution protects free expression, but media are affected by political interference, corruption, and financial pressure, says US-based Freedom House.
+The group describes the media environment as "partially free".

-Around 77 per cent of Kosovo residents had access to the internet by 2013 (InternetWorldStats website).
-Facebook is the most-used social network.
+Around 80 per cent of Kosovo residents had access to the internet by 2017 (InternetWorldStats website).
+Facebook is the leading social network, followed by YouTube.

 - Koha Ditore (The Daily Times) - daily